 In 1972, Gulf Oil sold the Marincello land to the Nature Conservancy to become part of the Golden Gate National Recreation Area with the Presidio and Alcatraz.
 Today, the military artifacts are still preserved by the National Park Service and the military barracks with the red roofs are home to the Headlands Institute, a non-profit for environmental education.

-When I was 10 years old, I went with my 5th grade class to Outdoor Ed with the Headlands Institute.
-We spent a couple nights in the red roofed buildings with our friends and explored the trails outdoors, comparing the native plants to the introduced species.
+When I was 10 years old, I went with my 5th grade class to Outdoor Ed with the Headlands Institute at Rodeo Beach.
+We spent a couple of nights in the red roofed buildings with our friends and explored the trails outdoors, comparing the native plants to the introduced species.
 We experienced the bioluminescence under the moonlight in the sand and took a closer look at the waterskippers in the lagoon.
 As a 10 year old, spending 3 days in Ft.
 Cronkhite truly made an impact on me.
 To this day, it is one of my favorite places.

 A Film Recommendation: “Rebels With a Cause” is a film by local producers Nancy Kelly and Kenji Yamamoto about the formation of California’s parklands and the stories behind the environmentalists who fought to preserve these areas.
 The very inspirational film includes the tale of Marincello.